Karlatornet: Appeals

+Project

+Construction

+Construction began in 2018 but stalled in 2019, a delay that led to apartment buyers threatening to cancel their contracts with Serneke.
+On 16 December 2019, Dagens Nyheter reported that Serneke "hopes to complete the deal around Karlatornet before the new year", after previously estimating that the deal could be presented in the third quarter.
+According to Serneke, the reason for the delay is the size of the deal, and that "it is a large international player that we are dealing with, and then you have to respect the processes, which are quite extensive".

+On 16 January 2020, Dagens Nyheter reported that Serneke intended to sell 80% of Karlatornet to Oaktree Capital Management.
+However, the deal was postponed due to the corona pandemic and construction was at a standstill until Serneke decided to pause construction.
+However, construction of the rest of Karlastaden continued in the meantime.
+In connection with this, Johan Live, Head of Communications at Serneke, announced that Karlatornet would be ready for occupancy in the latter part of 2022.

+Construction of Karlatornet resumed on December 18, 2020, when the real estate company Balder was presented as a new co-financier, and occupancy was expected in 2023.

+On September 22, 2022, Karlatornet, with its 193 meters, became the tallest building in the Nordic region, thus taking over the lead from Turning Torso in Malmö.
+During the summer of 2023, Karlatornet reached its full height, and on August 22 of that year the first households were given access to their apartments, and in 2024 the tower's exterior was completed.

 Karlatornet has 5 elevators engineered by Finnish elevator maker Kone.
 Two of the elevators have a maximum speed of 6 m/s and the remaining three top out at 8 m/s.
 At the time of construction, these were the fastest elevators in Sweden.

 Cost

 In an early stage the building was budgeted to cost about 4 billion Swedish kronor but, after many changes including increased height, final cost totalled 5,8 billion Swedish kronor or 525 million USD (currency exchange rate at that time).

 Hotel

-Karlatornet houses a Strawberry hotel with 300 guestrooms and multiple conference areas, restaurants, gyms and a spa.
+Karlatornet houses a Strawberry hotel in an adjacent building with 300 guestrooms and multiple conference areas, restaurants, gyms and a spa.
 The total hotel area is 17500 m2.

 Karlastaden

 Karlatornet is one out of 9 buildings that will form Karlastaden (lit.
 Karla City).